JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 ### Create the Lex chatbot

-In our case, the Lex chatbot will be used mainly to ask the Sumerian host to switch on and off the webcam in order to start the facial detection/recognition.
+In our case, the Lex chatbot will mainly be used to ask the Sumerian host to switch on and off the webcam in order to start the facial detection/recognition.

-To create the chatbot, go to your [Lex console](https://console.aws.amazon.com/lex) and follow these instructions :
+Let’s get started on creating the chatbot by going to your [Lex console](https://console.aws.amazon.com/lex) and follow these instructions :

-1. On the *Bots* section, click on the *Create* button
+1. On the **Bots** section, click on the **Create** button
-2. Select *Custom* bot on the *create your bot* page
+2. Select **Custom** bot on the **create your bot** page
 3. Customize your bot with a name, a voice matching with your host aspect...
 As bellow

 ![_config.yml]({{ site.baseurl }}/images/botCreation.png)

-Once your bot is created, the next step is to create an intent representing a particular goal that the user wants to achieve by talking with the chatbot.
-Just click on the *create Intent* button and name it (e.g ChangeCameraStatus in our case).
+The next step consists to create an intent representing a particular goal that the user wants to achieve by talking with the chatbot.
+Just click on the **create Intent** button and name it (e.g ChangeCameraStatus in our case).

-Now we want to catch the webcam state the user want to change.
+Now, we want to catch the webcam state to which the user wants to go.
 This webcam state can be handled by a slot.
-Click on the + button next to *Slot types* and configure the slot by assigning to it a name and two values : On and Off.
-Then click on the *add slot to Intent* button.
+Click on the **+** button next to **Slot types** and configure the slot by assigning to it a name and two values : On and Off.
+Then click on the **add slot to Intent** button.

 ![_config.yml]({{ site.baseurl }}/images/createSlot.png)

-It remains only to configure the chatbot by adding a behaviour to the intent :$
+It only remains to configure the chatbot by adding a behaviour to the intent :

 1. Add the slot to the intent, assign a name...
 2. Add utterances using the slot name
-3. Add responses when the bot receive the user request
+3. Add responses to use when the bot receive the user request

 ![_config.yml]({{ site.baseurl }}/images/intentAndSlotConf2.png)

-Finally, click on the Build button on the top of the page and wait the chat bot to be ready.
+Finally, click on the **Build** button on the top of the page and wait the chat bot to be ready.

 ### Configure the Sumerian host

 The Lex chatbot is now created but we want to use it as a vocal chatbot using the Sumerian host.

-First of all, we need to assign a dialog component to the host.
-You just need to select your host entity on the *Sumerian Entities* panel, add a *Dialog*ue component and configure it with your Lex bot name (as defined before) and set **$LATEST** as version.
+Begin with assigning a dialog component to the host.
+You just need to select your host entity on the **Sumerian Entities** panel, add a **Dialogue** component and configure it with your Lex bot name (as defined before) and set **$LATEST** as version.

 ![_config.yml]({{ site.baseurl }}/images/addDialog.png)

 ![_config.yml]({{ site.baseurl }}/images/dialogConf.png)

-After the dialogue component is added, we will add a the behaviour bellow to the host entity.
+After the dialogue component is added, let's add a the behaviour below to the host entity.

 ![_config.yml]({{ site.baseurl }}/images/hostLexBehaviour.png)

 This behaviour is working like this :

-1. **AWS Ready** : Wait for the aws SDK to be loaded
+1. **AWS Ready** : Wait the AWS SDK to load
 2. **Intro Speech** : Read an introduction speech to introduce the host
-3. **Wait Microphone** : Wait the Space key to be down or the *microOn* message to be emitted (when the microphone button will be pressed).
+3. **Wait Microphone** : Wait the Space key to be down or the *microOn* message to be emitted (when the microphone button is pressed).
-4. **Recording** : Contains a *start Microphone Recording* action to perform recording, emit a message called *startRecord* (will be used to change the microphone button aspect) and wait the recording end when on Space key up event or when the *microOff* message is emitted (when the microphone button will be released).
+4. **Recording** : Contains a **start Microphone Recording** action to perform recording, emit the *startRecord* message (will be used to change the microphone button aspect) and wait the recording end when the Space key is up or when the *microOff* message is emitted (when the microphone button will be released).
-5. **Recording finished** : Emit a *endRecord* message and contains a *stop Microphone Recording* action.
+5. **Recording finished** : Emit the *endRecord* message and contains a **stop Microphone Recording** action.
-6. **Lex Processing** : Send the recorded message to Lex**.**
+6. **Lex Processing** : Send the recorded message to Lex.
 7. **Response & Lex error** : Only read the Lex response speech.
 8. **End Response** : Emit the *endMessage* to reset the microphone button aspect.

 Finally, in order to catch all emitted message from this behaviour, and to add events on the microphone button, add a script component to the host and give to the script the two parameters required.
-These parameters are the link to the two image uploaded in the S3 bucket earlier and the intent and slot name to activate the webcam.
+These parameters are the link to the two image uploaded earlier in the S3 bucket and the intent and slot name to activate the webcam.

 ![_config.yml]({{ site.baseurl }}/images/addhostscript.png)

 # Webcam

-For the moment, you can ask the host to turn on and off the webcam, and the Lex chatbot will response you that the webcam state has been changed, but, nothing happens.
+For the moment, you can ask the host to turn on and off the webcam, and the Lex chatbot will response you that the webcam state has been changed, but, nothing really happens.

-To handle the Lex response and convert it to the action to change the camera state, you need to add the following code to the *initLexResponseEvent* function on the *hostScript* file.
+To handle the Lex response and convert it to the action to change the camera state, you need to add the following code to the **initLexResponseEvent** function on the **hostScript*** file.

 ```js
 ctx.onLexResponse = (data) => {